htcondor/htcondor/docs/man-pages/condor_submit.rst

     with lower numerical priority.
 Note that this priority is on a per user basis.
-One user with many jobs may use this command to order his/her own jobs, and this will have no effect on whether or not these jobs will run ahead of another user’s jobs.
+One user with many jobs may use this command to order his/her own jobs, and this will have no effect on whether or not these jobs will run ahead of another user's jobs.

     Note that the priority setting in an HTCondor submit file will be overridden by *condor_dagman* if the submit file is used for a node